 You can perform topping multiple times during the vegetative phase.
 The topping method should stop when the flowering stage begins.
 Since it is a high-stress process, you may want to wait 1-2 weeks between each session.
 Marijuana plants need time to recover from the process and get used to the new growth pattern.

-When your plants become tall enough to reach the screen, you can begin weaving the branches through it.
+When your plants become tall enough to reach the screen, you can begin weaving the branches through said screen.
 As mentioned before, the process can take some time since you need to do it manually.
 It can help to have some form of entertainment playing while you work.

 Try to fill each square with one branch.
 At the same time, you should not let a square go empty unless the screen is oversized.
 Stretch the branched as far as they can go over the string and gently secure them with twist-ties.